 Source: *U.S. Bureau of Labor Statistics, **Payscale.com

 Mortgage brokers can be individuals or companies who act as intermediaries between consumers and lenders for mortgage transactions.
 Mortgage brokers have relationships with banks and lending companies, but they are not direct employees.
 Most states require those wishing to work in this field to gain licensure.

 Step 1: Research Mortgage Broker Career Duties

 Professionals are usually residential mortgage brokers who work with individuals or commercial mortgage brokers who work with companies solely on commission.
-Your role in either specialization would be to advice clients on selecting loans from various lenders and processing loan applications.
+Your role in either specialization would be to advise clients on selecting loans from various lenders and processing loan applications.
 Processing loan applications usually involve obtaining clients' credit reports or financial statements and verifying income and assets.
 You also need to have in-depth understanding of government regulations concerning real estate financing to guide clients in making purchase decisions.
 Frequent travel to client and lender locations is also a common function of this job.

 Step 2: Receive Education

 A high school diploma or its equivalent is usually the minimum education requirement for mortgage brokers, according to the U.S. Bureau of Labor Statistics (BLS).
 However, many employers hire college graduates because job duties involve complex legal matters (www.bls.gov).